mbiczo/ML/README.md

-# ML
+# DS
 Some basic models taken from various examples to learn from.
+Includes basic data analysis along with a few basic machine learning models.

 ## Data

 Contains the datasets used in analyses (consider size and different options)

+## Analysis

+Contains basic analysis projects and learning ideas

+  * US Baby Name Analysis - data from SS.gov

 ## Regression